-If you have ever been to Italy and you tried to book a table for 6pm you may be surprised that their dinner service may have only just started or not at all.
+If you have ever been to Italy and you tried to book a table for 6pm you may be surprised that their dinner service may have only just started… or more likely, not at all.
 In the continent of Europe they do things a little different than the US.
 For one, they often have dinner much later than we do in the US.

 In order to understand Italian cuisine and culture it can be worthwhile to figure out why.
 The answer is a mixture of cultural norms, lighting, and ultimately work.
 Read on to find out why Italians eat dinner so late.

 One big factor is how the weather affects the active hours of most people in Italy.
 This depends what area of Italy you are in, and what season.

 For example, in the south of Italy such as Sorrento on the Amalfi Coast, in the summer it will be extremely hot almost all day and the sun won’t go down until maybe 9pm, depending on the date.

 This creates an issue if you work, and like most of the male population of Italians, at least historically, would work manual labour while outside.
 If you are engaging in manual labor outside, in the south of Europe, you really don’t want to be caught in the sun.

 Part of avoiding the heat and the sun is to wake up early in order to work around the hottest part of the day.
 This means you might have a small breakfast when you wake up, around 7/8am and maybe have a small breakfast or “collazione.”
 Then having a slightly larger breakfast at 11pm, perhaps.